corda/corda-docs/content/en/docs/corda-enterprise/4.6/metering-rpc.md

 {{% /note %}}

 {{% note %}}
-If a CorDapp has no metering events associated with it, the metering report will not include any results associated with that particular CorDapp.
+If a CorDapp has no metering events associated with it, the metering report will report 0 counts associated with that particular CorDapp.
 {{% /note %}}

 ## Fault tolerance